Aishwarya26953/Aishwarya26953/README.md

 I am currently pursuing my **Bachelor of Engineering in Computer Science and Engineering at SKSVMACET, Lakshmeshwar (2023–2027)** with a **CGPA of 8.75/10**.

-I enjoy learning through hands-on development, building software projects, participating in hackathons, completing industry simulations, and continuously improving my programming and problem-solving skills.
+I enjoy learning through hands-on development, building software projects, participating in hackathons, completing professional learning programs, and continuously improving my programming and problem-solving skills.

 - Participated in **6+ hackathons**, including national-level hackathons.
 - Received **2 Best Project Awards** and **1 Best UI/UX Award**.
+- Participated in the **24-Hour National-Level HACK-OLYMPIC 2026**.
-- Received **Certificate of Excellence** and **Certificate of Participation** in **Devengers DevQuest 2026 — Frontend, Programming & DSA Challenge**.
+- Received **Certificate of Excellence** and **Certificate of Participation** in **Devengers DevQuest 2026**.
+- Completed the **Tata GenAI Powered Data Analytics Job Simulation through Forage**.
 - Completed internships in **Java Programming, Web Development, and AI & Machine Learning**.
-- Built projects using **Python, Java, C, HTML, CSS, JavaScript, React.js, Node.js, Flutter, Dart, FastAPI, MySQL, and MongoDB**.
-- Interested in software development internships, full-stack development, AI/ML opportunities, hackathons, and open-source collaboration.
+- Interested in software development, full-stack development, AI/ML, Generative AI, hackathons, and open-source collaboration.

 ---